flype/stats_for_all/README.markdown

 	stats_for_me

+for example like this:

 	app/models/banner.rb:

 	class Banner < ActiveRecord::Base
       stats_for_me
 	end

-In the config file you have to specify the model name and the type with de identifier you want to use for all your models with stats:
+In the config file you have to specify the models names and the type with de identifier you want to use for all your models with stats, for example:

 	/config/stats_for_all.yml: